aknutas/nails/README.md

 =====

 **Network Analysis Interface for Literature Studies**
-by _Juho Salminen, Arash Hajikhani and Antti Knutas_
+by _Juho Salminen, Antti Knutas and Arash Hajikhani_
 at _Lappeenranta University of Technology_

 What Is It?